 15. After the Event

 At the completion of the event, the responsible person shall complete and sign the Event Fire and Life Safety Checklist to verify that all appropriate fire safety procedures were accomplished.
-Send the completed checklist via campus mail to the Fire Marshal, Dowling Hall, Medford.
+Send the completed checklist via Campus Mail to the Fire Marshal, Dowling Hall (Room 113), Medford.

 - The “Net Floor Area” is based on an observation of the room configured for normal usage.
 Usually the “Net Floor Area” represents the total floor area of an empty room.
 However, if the room contains a stage, a display case, a bar, a large table or chair, or any other permanent or semi-permanent fixture, the space occupied by the obstruction must be subtracted from the total area of the room to arrive at the “Net Floor Area”.